Lay3rLabs/TrustGraph/PLAN.md

 - [ ] Deploy voting power contract with initial set?
 - [ ] Make a generic weights contract
 - [ ] Vouching app needs to be easy to use
+- [ ] Make a Zodiac module
+- [ ] Add LLM module

+Distribution is an evolving merkledrop.

+How do you have a ritual for attestation?

 # MVP Merkle Gov:
 - [x] New voting power contract to consume merkle tree